rogerhu/compsci_guides/Binary-Tree-Preorder-Traversal.md

 - Using Binary Search to find an element
     - We are not looking to find an element in this problem so this technique is not useful for this problem
 - Applying a level-order traversal with a queue
-    - Since are traversing tree with the idea of returning In-Order values.
+    - Since are traversing tree with the idea of returning Pre-Order values.
 Level Order Tree Traversal does not apply very well here.

 ## 3: P-lan